Archie Goodwin (comics): Early life and career

 Archie Goodwin was born in Kansas City, Missouri, and lived in many small towns along the Kansas-Missouri border including Coffeyville, Kansas.
 He considered Tulsa, Oklahoma as his home town.
-There he spent his teen years at Will Rogers High School and in used magazine stores searching for EC Comics. and contributor to EC fanzines in the 50s.
+There he spent his teen years at Will Rogers High School and in used magazine stores searching for EC Comics.
+He was also a contributor to EC fanzines during this time.
 His classmates at Will Rogers included illustrator Paul Davis and Broomhilda creator Russell Myers forming a cartoonist's club that met daily at the Owl Drugstore at 11th Street and Pittsburg in Tulsa.
 After one year at the University of Oklahoma, Goodwin moved to New York City to attend classes at what became the School of Visual Arts.

 Goodwin began as an artist drawing cartoons for magazines and as a freelance "writer and occasional art assistant" to Leonard Starr's newspaper comic strip Mary Perkins, On Stage.
 His first editorial work was for Redbook magazine from 1960 to 1964, on which he worked both before and after his Army service as a draftee.
 He also did cartoons for Fishing World magazine in 1959.

 "Comics writing is similar in form to writing a movie script or a play," Goodwin said in an article for the Tulsa Tribune, December 17, 1986.
 "I write a description of the panel (stage setting), and then the captions (dialogue)," he said.
 "Since I have some art background, I might do a series of thumbnail drawings before I write anything.
 Comics writings is like any other kind of writing.
 You draw on everything that's around you.
 Watching people on the street, eavesdropping in restaurants – sooner or later, you're going to use all of that."